JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ---
 layout: post
 title: “What’s your current salary?” is a trap interview question—How to answer it
-tagline: A word-for-word answer to avoid making one of the biggest interview mistakes
+tagline: Word-for-word answers to avoid making one of the biggest interview mistakes
 excerpt: The exact words to avoid sharing your current salary or expected salary when asked for your salary expectations in an interview.
 og-image: DreadedSalaryQuestion.png
 context: interview
-last_modified_at: 2017-02-23
+last_modified_at: 2017-03-15
 ---
 What should you say when asked for your current salary or expected salary in a job interview?